 - Consider how we might show this information.
-Suggest the use of concrete materials to represent this data e.g. cubes, links ...
-Ask the children how they can differentiate between the two pieces of information (colour). - Distribute the cubes to the children giving a red cube to those who live in the town and a blue cube to those who live in the country. - Talk about the ways in which we can represent the information using the cubes e.g. block graph - The children may suggest creating a block graph using the cubes.
+Suggest the use of concrete materials to represent this data e.g. cubes, learning links ...
+Ask the children how they might differentiate between the different data sets (colour) - Distribute the cubes to the children giving a different colour cube to each data set. - Talk about the ways in which we can represent the information using the cubes e.g. block graph, bar chart, bar-line graph ... - The children may suggest constructing a block graph/bar chart using the cubes. - Construct a tower of cubes to represent each data set.
+These towers should be displayed and clearly labelled on the mathematics table or on the magnetic board.

-- Construct a tower of red cubes to represent those who live in the country and a tower of blue cubes to represent those who live in the town.
-These towers should be displayed and clearly labelled on the mathematics table or at the magnetic board. - The children can then examine the data sets and answer questions e.g. Which tower is taller?
+- The children can then examine the data sets and answer questions e.g. Which tower is the tallest?
 Which set has most?
-Do more people live in the town than in the country?
-By how many?
-Are fewer people living in the country or in the town?
-How many people live in town?
-How many more people live in the country?
-Which tower is shorter?
-Which group of people do the red cubes show?
-How many people altogether? - Does this tell the true story about our class?
-What does it not tell us?
-(How many boys live in the country?
-How many girls?
-How could we find out?
-Which type of graph might tell us this?)
-Talk to the children about other ways in which the same information can be shown without using concrete materials e.g. symbols/drawings/name cards on Venn diagram or Carroll diagram (pictorial representation). - Ask the children if we could show the data in any other way on a block graph (one sticker per person, colour in one square per person etc).
+Do more people live in detached or semi-detached houses?
+What is the difference between these sets?
+Are fewer people living in terraced houses or in flats/apartments?
+How many more people live in terraced than semi-detached houses?
+Which tower is the shortest?
+Which data set is represented by the red cubes? - Were these results as you predicted?
+What information is not given to us?
+How could we source this information? - Ask the children if we could represent the data in any other way on a block graph (one sticker per person, colour in one square per person etc).
 Discuss what information we need to have on a block graph.
 Add in each element one by one.
 Why do we need a title for the graph? (we wouldn't know what it was about otherwise).
 Do we need labels for the columns, what should they say?
 Could we have different sized boxes?
 Why not? - Create a class block-graph on a large chart.
 Each child can either colour in or paste on a square to the chart. - Test your chart by bringing in a child from another class to 'read' the results.
 Can they read the story we are trying to tell? - Choose one method for demonstration purposes.